magedhelmy1/web/_posts/2018-08-01-Tree-Data-Structure.md

 ## AVL (Adelson, Velski & Landis) Tree

-The worst-case scenario of a BST is closest to linear search algorithms, that is O(n).
+The goal is to always have a balanced binary tree since the worst-case scenario of a BST is closest to linear search algorithms, that is O(n).
 If the input comes  in a non-increasing manner, or a non-decreasing manner as follows:

 ![tree5]({{ "/assets/img/sample/BST_worse.PNG" | relative_url }})